-When smartphone manufacture took off as a hugely successful business in 1983, the focus was on adding high end camera and data features.
-However, not every smartphone consumer in major countries were too keen on shelling out enormous amounts just to have a flagship iPhone to brandish during events and gatherings.
-Although Samsung Galaxy S23 Ultra offered a cheaper alternative to iPhone 14 Pro Max, both brands of flagship smartphones are expensive and accessible only to Apple and Samsung lovers.
+When smartphone manufacturing took off as a hugely successful business in 2007, the focus was on adding high-end cameras and data features.
+However, not every smartphone consumer in major countries was too keen on shelling out enormous amounts just to have a flagship iPhone to brandish during events and gatherings.
+Although the Samsung Galaxy S23 Ultra offered a cheaper alternative to the iPhone 14 Pro Max, both brands of flagship smartphones are expensive and accessible only to Apple and Samsung lovers.

-Yet since 2017, smartphone manufacturers were seeing a continuing decline.
+Yet since 2017, smartphone manufacturers have been seeing a continuing decline.
 However, what was surprising was the reversal of the trend when Samsung and Huawei began resurging in 2019 as midrange market leaders.
 In the same year, OPPO also found its smartphones selling like hotcakes.

 Making the Price Right by Exploiting BPO

-Eventually the solution was presented by the midrange consumers themselves, such as students and ordinary workers, who showed interest in having a smartphone to use in their day to day lives.
+Eventually, the solution was presented by the midrange consumers themselves, such as students and ordinary workers, who showed interest in having a smartphone to use in their day-to-day lives.
 The solution was welcomed by most consumers since the price is the most important consideration.
-Midrange mobile phones are definitely cheaper because the materials used for the structure are of lighter quality, usually recycled from plastic wastes.
-Performance wise, the cheaper smartphones also have powerful cameras.
-To further reduce the selling price, some midrange smartphones skipped with the waterproofing and/or the wireless charging features.
+Midrange mobile phones are cheaper because the materials used for the structure are of lighter quality, usually recycled from plastic waste.
+Performance-wise, the cheaper smartphones also have powerful cameras.
+To further reduce the selling price, some midrange smartphones skipped waterproofing and/or wireless charging features.

 The establishment of a decent midrange market also became the turning point in addressing the target goal of expanding the smartphone market in India and its neighboring countries.

-Take for example the midrange Mobile phone Tecno Camon 17.
-It is supported by the company’s proprietary graphic processor or GPU, the Helio G95 SoC.
-This technology enables Indian midrange consumers to experience AI managed features.
-The Helio G95 SoC is more advanced, which according to Tecmo is focused on user responsiveness to whatever task is being carried out by the AI-powered smartphone.
-Apparently, the cheap materials do not affect user experience when streaming videos, multitasking in other platforms, exchanging live convos or chat messaging, and uploading photos and video clips.
+Take, for example, the midrange mobile phone Tecno Camon 17.
+It is supported by the company’s proprietary graphics processor or GPU, the Helio G95 SoC.
+This technology enables Indian midrange consumers to experience AI-managed features.
+The Helio G95 SoC is more advanced, which, according to Tecno, is focused on user responsiveness to whatever task is being carried out by the AI-powered smartphone.
+The cheap materials do not affect the user experience when streaming videos, multitasking on other platforms, exchanging live convos or chat messaging, and uploading photos and video clips.

 According to market analyst Canalys, it was Samsung that made some important sacrifices in terms of profit goals and price-to-specs balance just to capture a larger consumer base making up the midrange market in many countries.
-Currently, the Tecno Camon 17 Pro, followed the same business model.
+Currently, the Tecno Camon 17 Pro follows the same business model.